Polar bears are what we’re about, entirely.

-Geoff has 20 years of Arctic field experience, including 14 consecutive years of polar bear capture and handling efforts in the Chukchi and Southern Beaufort Seas.
-Prior to joining PBI, Geoff was the Arctic Species and Polar Bear Lead for WWF’s Global Arctic Program.
+Geoff has more than 20 years of Arctic field experience, including 14 consecutive years of polar bear capture and handling efforts in the Chukchi and Southern Beaufort Seas.
+Prior to joining Polar Bears International, Geoff was the Arctic Species and Polar Bear Lead for WWF’s Global Arctic Program.
 While at WWF, Geoff immersed himself in international policy issues and was fortunate to work on field projects in Canada, Norway, Russia, and Alaska.
 Prior to that, he worked as a biologist and program manager for the U.S. Geological Survey's Polar Bear Project, the leading polar bear research team in the U.S., headquartered in Anchorage, Alaska.
-Since joining PBI, Geoff has continued his interest in field-based work across the Arctic.
-He is a member of the Polar Bear Specialist Group of the International Union for the Conservation of Nature, the U.S. Polar Bear Recovery Team, is current Chair of the Range States Conflict Working Group, and sits on the advisory board for the International Polar Bear Conservation Center in Winnipeg, Manitoba.
+Since joining PBI, Geoff has continued his interest in field-based work across the Arctic, including a focus on reducing conflict between polar bears and people.
+He is a member of the Polar Bear Specialist Group of the International Union for the Conservation of Nature, the U.S. Polar Bear Recovery Team, a past chair and active member of the Polar Bear Range States Conflict Working Group, and sits on the advisory board for the International Polar Bear Conservation Center in Winnipeg, Manitoba.
 He has a M.S. in biology from the University of Alaska Fairbanks and a B.A. in English from the University of Notre Dame—the perfect combination for communicating science.
 Geoff has dedicated his career to the conservation of polar bears and their Arctic home.
 He is based at PBI Headquarters in Bozeman, Montana.

 Director of Field Operations